- Research Handbooks in International Law series

 Edited by Jan Klabbers and Åsa Wallendahl

-Enzo Cannizzaro and Paolo Palchetti INTRODUCTORY REMARKS In its purest meaning, the notion of an ultra vires act refers to acts or actions of international organizations, which are taken outside the scope of their competence.1 This notion is therefore intimately connected with the idea of entities possessing only some (limited) powers of action.
+14 Ultra vires acts of international organizations Enzo Cannizzaro and Paolo Palchetti INTRODUCTORY REMARKS In its purest meaning, the notion of an ultra vires act refers to acts or actions of international organizations, which are taken outside the scope of their competence.1 This notion is therefore intimately connected with the idea of entities possessing only some (limited) powers of action.
 By their nature, international organizations are (only) endowed with those powers conferred to them by their member states through the founding treaty.
 It is precisely when international organizations act beyond their competences, stated expressly or implicitly in their constituent instrument, that they are deemed to act ultra vires.
 By contrast, it is uncommon to apply the notion of an ultra vires act to measures or actions taken by states.2 To be sure, single organs of states can act beyond the scope of their competence.
 However, compliance by states’ organs with internal rules determining the scope of their competence is relevant internationally only in those limited cases in which international law refers to these domestic rules, and attaches consequences to their breach.3 The idea that states themselves can act ultra vires, although not logically impossible, is much more controversial and it seems basically to be confined to those situations in which states act on the basis of a competence conferred by an international instrument.
 All in all, both these situations have particular features which suggest that they should be excluded from the scope of the present analysis.
-The existence of limits to the powers of international organizations, drawn...
+The existence of limits...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.